Akithmi-Wasalathanthri/Flight-Data-Analysis-using-Python-and-R-programming-Languages/README.md

 The “2006” and “2007” year datasets obtained from the Harvard Website (https://doi.org/10.7910/DVN/HG7NV7) were used for this project.
 Before conducting an in-depth analysis, the data was thoroughly cleaned to ensure accuracy and reliability.
 This involved removing duplicates, addressing missing values, normalizing data formats, and correcting errors and outliers.
 By meticulously preparing the data, we ensured the subsequent analysis was based on high-quality, reliable information.

-Both Python and R were used to visualize the data, addressing the following research questions:
+Both Python (using Jupyter Notebooks) and R (using R Studio) programming languages were used to visualize the data, addressing the following research questions:

 (a) What are the best times and days of the week to minimise delays each year?